 Veterans of Foreign Wars Post 1760 was chartered in Mesa, Arizona on November 19, 1929.
 Then known as Geronimo Post 1760 (under a different namesake) the newly formed charter elected their first post commander to be, James E. Coberly.
 The initial years for the Post progress was slow and had low interest.

 A few years later in 1936 another well organized effort was made for the post, this time under the commandership of Merlin Shumway.
-It was under Commander Shumway’s administration that the namesake for Post 1760 was changed to Dode Morris in honor of Joseph Smith Morris, who was better known as “Dode” in the area (pronounced ‘doh-dih’).
-At the time it was believed Dode was the first citizen of Mesa killed in action during World War I. This was in fact false as another Mesa veteran, Marion Rogers was killed in action 17 days before.
-Regardless of who was killed in action first, both those men and an unknown amount of other Mesa veterans made the supreme sacrifice for our country.
+It was under Commander Shumway’s administration that the namesake for Post 1760 was changed to Dode Morris in honor of Joseph Smith Morris, who was better known locally as “Dode” in the area (pronounced ‘doh-dih’).
+At the time it was believed Dode was the first citizen of Mesa killed in action during World War I, thus renaming Post 1760 with him as the namesake.
+This was in fact false as another Mesa veteran, Marion E. Rogers was killed in action 17 days before.
+Regardless of who was killed in action first, both those men and 4 other Mesa veterans made the supreme sacrifice for our country in the Great War.

 Through the beginning years Post 1760 held meetings in schools, churches, homes of members or any place where the members could congregate.
 In 1946, Post 1760 leased the basement of the Passey-Gurtler building on W. Main.
 This was the first regular meeting place since the founding in 1929.